Don’t Focus on the Negative, See It in a New Light with Six Inspiring Steps

 - Start by simply listening to and being there for yourself.

-- Acknowledge that how you feel is real, but withhold judgment about why you’re feeling that way.
+- Acknowledge that your feelings are real, but withhold judgment about why you feel that way.
 Just listen.

 - Validate your feelings.
-Remind yourself that it’s okay to feel the negative emotions you are feeling.
+Remind yourself that it’s okay to feel your negative emotions.

 Listening to and validating yourself are acts of genuine self-love.
 And seeing yourself as worthy of your love and attention may help comfort those pain points.
 What are other ways to calm yourself?